escorciav/drlnd-continuous-control/README.md

 For this project, we will work with a Unity environment that contains 20 identical agents, each with its own copy of the environment.

 This version is useful to test out algorithms that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.
-In particular, we will review a simplified version of [D4PG](https://openreview.net/pdf?id=SyZipzbCb).
+In particular, we will review an extension of [DDPG](https://arxiv.org/abs/1509.02971).

 #### Our challenge